PrivacyTestDriver/phishphillet/docs/_posts/2022-12-01-phisher-pride.md

 ---

 We continue our series on phishing emails.
-I am glad to say a phisher heard my plead and stepped up to the challenge before Black Friday ended!
+I am glad to say a phisher heard my plea and stepped up to the challenge before Black Friday ended!

 <img src="/images/2022/phish7.png" class="align-center"